 - Develop the CA SP Workplan to with the primary objective of bringing in 4-5 new COSEFIN countries and helping CCRIF to ensure renewal participation of those COSEFIN countries by 2022, including the specific tasks, schedule and milestones required to engage with key stakeholders and decision makers in COSEFIN countries to increase participation in CCRIF SPC.
 The CA SP Workplan should include, among other materials a case study that may help governments decide to include premium for the purchase of CCRIF parametric insurance products in national budgets.

-- To implement the CA SP Workplan, the firm will:
+- To implement the CA SP Workplan, the Consultant will:

 - Participate and present at seminars and conferences at COSEFIN (as invited) and within COSEFIN countries where the DRM and financial and planning stakeholders participate to focus on how disasters can impact national fiscal/financial strategies and affect efforts to achieve debt and fiscal sustainability